 Work Mindset: 3 Tips from Cycling to Strengthen Your Work Mindset

-Lockdown life has made me reflect on how cycling has influenced my work mindset.
-Especially when it comes to that ubiquitous buzzword of “resilience” and strengthening my work mindset when things are challenging.
+Cycling up a few mountains in the Pyrenees recently I was reminded again about how much cycling has influenced my work mindset.
+Especially when it comes to that ubiquitous buzzword of “resilience” and strengthening my approach to things when they get challenging.

 Since I started cycling more regularly at charity cycles a few years ago and joined my local cycling club (Bray Wheelers), cycling has taught me a few things that have helped strengthen my work mindset and I hope you find these useful too.